Tāwhia te Mana Research Fellowships: New Zealand Mana Tūānuku Research Leader Fellowship

 The New Zealand Mana Tūānuku Research Leader Fellowship is designed for "mid-career researchers building an established and expansive reputation, and looking to make the transition to research leaders, both in their field and across the system".
 It is a 4-year fellowship for researchers with 6–12 years experience.
 The fellowship provides $115k for salary, $115k for institutional overheads, and $60k for research expenses annually.
 Ten awards will be made each year.

 New Zealand Mana Tūārangi Distinguished Researcher Fellowship

 The New Zealand Mana Tūārangi Distinguished Researcher Fellowship is aimed at "senior researchers building an expansive reputation that includes making contributions that extend beyond their own careers to benefit the wider research, science and innovation system".
 It provides $220k for one or two years, to be divided between salary contribution and research expenses.
 Two awards will be made each year.
-In November 2024 it was announced the first recipients would be Professor Christian Hartinger (University of Auckland) and Professor Patricia Hunt (Victoria University of Wellington).
+In November 2024 it was announced the first recipients would be Christian Hartinger (University of Auckland) and Patricia Hunt (Victoria University of Wellington).